Stocks dip as investors fear a weakening global economy

-NEW YORK (AP) — Stocks across the world slipped Tuesday morning as investors again grow concerned about signs the global economy is weakening.
+NEW YORK (AP) — Stocks across the world are down Tuesday as investors again grow concerned about signs the global economy is weakening.
 The International Monetary Fund trimmed its economic forecasts for 2019 and 2020 and pointed to risks including trade tensions and rising interest rates.
 China's government said its economy grew in 2018 at the slowest pace since 1990.

 Technology companies skidded, and so did industrial companies, which were hurt by the slower growth forecast as well as some weak fourth-quarter earnings.

 Stocks in Europe and Asia took similar losses.
-But even with the decline Tuesday, the S&P 500 has jumped more than 12 percent since hitting its recent low on Dec.
+But even with the decline Tuesday, the S&P 500 is up 5.5 percent in 2019 and has jumped 12.5 percent since hitting its recent low on Dec.
 24. It's on a four-week winning streak as investors have concluded a slowdown in the world economy might not be as painful as they feared last year.

 GLOBAL GROWTH: The IMF is now says the global economy will grow 3.5 percent this year, down from its previous forecast of 3.7 percent.
 Managing Director Christine Lagarde said the global economy was growing more slowly than expected as risks increase.
 She also said the bank cut its estimate for growth in 2020 to 3.6 percent from 3.7 percent.